socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### Benefits vs. Effort (Expected Benefits, Skill Levels)
-See ["A risk-based, value-oriented approach to quality requirements"](https://www.zora.uzh.ch/id/eprint/7375/) by M. Glinz for guidelines when to invest in deep and SMART NFR elicitation, and when not to.
+See ["A risk-based, value-oriented approach to quality requirements"](https://www.zora.uzh.ch/id/eprint/7375/) by Martin Glinz for guidelines when to invest in deep and SMART NFR elicitation, and when not to.

 ### Hints and Pitfalls to Avoid